Family Law

 How long does alimony last in Pennsylvania?

 There is no statutory minimum or maximum.
 Duration depends on the length of the marriage, the dependent spouse’s path to self sufficiency, and the time required for education or retraining.
 Courts consider all 17 statutory factors in determining both amount and duration.
+APL ends when the divorce decree is entered.

 Can alimony be modified or terminated?